ooppii11/My_Ctf/README.md

 4. **Run the Project**:
    Start the project using your IDE.
 This will launch the local development server and open the application in your default web browser.

-## Configuration

-Ensure that your database connection strings and other configurations are properly set in the `appsettings.json` file.
-You may need to create a local database or adjust the configuration to point to your database server.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements

 - Thanks to ashawe for the [CTF-Website-Template-2020](https://github.com/ashawe/CTF-Website-Template-2020), which served as the base for the frontend of this project.

-## Contact

-For any questions or feedback, please open an issue on the repository or contact the project maintainer at your-email@example.com.

 ---